 Student can then begin the registration process with the Admissions Coordinator and begin taking classes*.

-Please contact our staff for more information about the FAU MD/MBA or MD/MHA joint degree program.
+Please contact our staff for more information about the FAU MD/MBA or MD/MHA dual degree program.

-Please include MD/MBA or MD/MHA Joint Degree in the subject line of your email.
+Please include MD/MBA or MD/MHA dual Degree in the subject line of your email.